 Bitterness: High levels of bitterness when compared to light or medium roasts.

-Taste: Notable flavors include: dark bitter chocolate, some savoury flavors.
+Taste: Notable flavours include: dark bitter chocolate, some savoury flavours.

 Dark Roast Coffee is more actual in weight loss than the light roast.